huang-njust/anytimeSearch/README.md

 [2] A Petri Net-based Anytime A∗ Search for Scheduling Resource Allocation Systems.
 Submitted.

-If you have any question about it, please feel free to contact me.
+If you have any question about them, please feel free to contact me.

 Bo Huang, email: huangbo@njust.edu.cn